marcinofulus/jupyter4edu/README.md

 ## Content

-You can find here a collection of noetbooks which have beed used in teaching at European University Cyprus,  University of Augsburg and University of Silesia.
+You can find here a collection of notebooks which have beed used in teaching at European University Cyprus,  University of Augsburg and University of Silesia.
 They contain  different  approaches to the way of using `Jupyter` notebook and `nbgrader` software.

 Most of notebooks contain tests and are compatible with `nbgrader` software.
 It means that it is easy to produce student version (without solution) and check automatically corectness of the solution.